Hip pinching is common

 My best guess at the problem is that it is some sort of cramp of the iliopsoas.
-I say, some sort of cramp because I’m not sure that’s what’s going on fits the classical definition of what a cramp is.
-Either way, my experience tells me that this muscle, particularly the iliacus portion is in some state of spasm or cramp in this situation.
+I say, some sort of cramp because I’m not sure that what’s going on fits the classical definition of what a cramp is.
+Either way, my experience tells me that this muscle, particularly the iliacus portion is in some state of spasm in this situation.

 I have dealt with this situation so many times now that I feel comfortable telling people what the problem seems to be and how to help.
 Regardless of the posture it happens to show up in, I do the same thing.
 In simple terms I get my fingers inside their pelvic bowl staying close to the bone and gently and slowly press and rub the iliacus muscle.
 Rarely if ever do I try to get on the psoas itself.
 See the video at the bottom for how to treat your own hip “pinch”.

-In 99% of cases, this reduces or eliminates the pinching feeling if the student tries to do the twist again immediately.
-That part is amazing enough that something so simple can create a change in such a short amount of time.
+In 99% of cases, this reduces or eliminates the pinching feeling when the student tries to do the twist again immediately.
+It is amazing that something so simple can create a change in such a short amount of time.
 It’s the bigger question that has no simple specific answer.
-The question is, why does the iliacus and possibly the psoas major finding itself in this “cramp” when doing postures such as this.
+The question is, why does the iliacus, and possibly the psoas major, “cramp” when doing postures such as this?

 Iliacus and psoas major are both flexors and external rotators of the hip joint.
-Some books describe its ability to adduct the femur as well.
-I think it’s this combination that shortens the muscle so much that we end up with our “pinching” feeling.
-Although not always easy to see, when we do a twist the femur is often externally rotated, flexed and adducted!
-Making these muscles as short as possible.
-When muscles get into this shortened position, and engaged, they just have a tendency to cramp up.
+Some books describe say that iliacus has the ability to adduct the femur as well.
+I think it’s this combination of actions that shortens the muscle so much that we end up with our “pinching” feeling.
+Although not always easy to see, when we do a twist the femur is often externally rotated, flexed and adducted, making these muscles as short as possible!
+When muscles get into this shortened position and are engaged, they just have a tendency to cramp up.

-Here is a list of potential and possible contributing factors to these muscles being short enough that in our twists they go into a cramp and create that “pinching” feeling.
+Here is a list of potential contributing factors that can lead to shortening these muscles enough that in our twists they go into a cramp and create that “pinching” feeling: